webplatform/docs/dom/StorageEvent/index.md

     alert("Storage was updated for " + evt.url);
 }
 window.onload {{=}} function() {
+if(window.sessionStorage){
     window.addEventListener('storage',reportStorage,false);
     window.sessionStorage.setItem('key','value');
 }
+}
 }}
 }}
 {{Notes_Section
+|Notes=In MSIE browsers...
+1. DOM storage is user and/or administrator configurable from Internet Options and Group Policy.
+2. For local (x)html files that use the file: protocol, sessionStorage and localStorage are undefined.
 |Import_Notes====Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}221374 HTML5 A vocabulary and associated APIs for HTML and XHTML], Section 5.11.1.5
 }}